dan-the-dev/tic-tac-toe-laravel/NOTES.md

     I will try to make the first steps stricyl respecting TDD committing at every baby step of TDD so that is visibile in GIT LOG that I did TDD.

 1. Create an invokable NewGameController.
+   - Controller has no Request object because it has no input params.
+   -